javiermurillo/marble-seed/app/static/get-started/CreatePage.md

 1.- file create in folder `admin/frontend/pages/users`

-Each page will extend to the component pageComponent or listPageComponent according to the component you require
+Each page will extend to the component [pageComponent](/documentation/page-component) or [listPageComponent](/documentation/list-page-component) according to the component you require

-for this example the name is UserDetails. this structure is:
+for this example the name is UserList. this structure is:

 ```javascript
 // import libraries